“America still thinks it’s a young nation, but I don’t think it is. It should stop that. I think they’ve been young long enough. They should grow up.”

 Despite two-and-a-half centuries of politics consistently failing to meet the expectations of voters cycle-after-insufferable-cycle, this is still how we look when we attend party conventions every four years:

 To be sure, said optimism is far more endearing than the America-hatred displayed by entitled petulant wokescolds.
 It doesn’t take a genius to understand that optimism, even when inappropriate, is nicer to be around.
 There’s something noble about continuing to ride an aging horse.
-But only up to and until the point where the horse is suffering on the ground and one refuses to shoot it.
+But only until the point where the horse is suffering on the ground and one refuses to shoot it.

 Placing a stethoscope on the nation’s chest: Since 9/11, every citizen has been under constant digital surveillance by corporations and the government.
 Home ownership is, for my generation, as distant a dream as preceding generations’ dream of retiring to Maui.
 Stagnant wages coupled with inflation renders the purchase of groceries, rent, insurance, and gas an eternal juggling act.
 Parents are being told—with increasing brazenness—that their children don’t “only” belong to them, and can be taken at any time by the government school system or via medical kidnapping.
 In terms of foreign policy, we abandon those we promise to protect.
 Apparently we no longer declare war on countries that directly kill our soldiers.
 The FBI stages fake coup attempts to bolster the electoral chances of one major political party against the other.
 The CIA collaborates with—and in some cases actively assists—Mexican drug cartels.
 Our collective tragedy is that none of this is news to us.
 None of this elicits any shock.
 These are recurring themes on our TV networks, newspapers, and social feeds every single year without fail, along with “Wildfire rages in California”, “Female high school teacher, 21, victimizes male child, 17¾”, and “Florida man _____”.
 What can be said of a country that—through a combo of corrupt economic policy, corporate greed, and promotion of individual debt—has made financial independence nearly impossible for average citizens?
 What can be said of a country that dissolves the sacred family structure?
 What can be said of a country that funds armed foreign militias arbitrarily, props up dictators, kills people who don’t need to be killed, and lets people live who shouldn’t?